sleibrock/Randombrot/README.md

 # Mandelbrot Set Definition

 A Mandelbrot set is a set of complex numbers _c_ for which the function f(z) = z^2 + c does not diverge.
-To make things more variable, we will pick random functions from a pre-defined list of functions and choose a random seed for _c_ to act as a base.
+To make things more interesting, we are going to create Julia set fractals, which Mandelbrot is a member of.
+Julia fractals are any given function with the same divergence rules.

 For the time being, the image will just be generated at a minimal magnification level, since there is a good chance we can create a fractal that has no numbers in it's set (or at least in the domain we pick).

+There is a pre-defined list of functions that the program will choose from.
+In recent versions, there is now a mechanic where the program will have a chance of composing functions from the pre-defined list of functions, creating sets that may or may not even have any numbers in them at all.

 # Goals